bveldhuyzen/bolus-sim/README.md

         The correction bolus will be adjusted for IOB as followed:
         $CORRECTIONBOLUS - $CURRENTIOB_MEAL = $correctionbolusminusIOBmeal
-        if $correctionbolusminusIOBmeal < 0, then $correctionbolusminusIOBmeal = 0
-        if $correctionbolusminusIOBmeal < 0, then $correctionbolusminusIOB = 0
+        if $correctionbolusminusIOBmeal < 0, then $correctionbolusminusIOBmeal = 0 && $correctionbolusminusIOB = 0

         if $correctionbolusminusIOBmeal is not less than zero, then
         $correctionbolusminusIOBmeal - $CURRENTIOB_CORRECTION = $correctionbolusminusIOB